SasmitC/ROS_Udacity_NanoDegree/Project4_Map_My_World/Readme.md

 [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://classroom.udacity.com/nanodegrees/nd209/dashboard/overview)

 # Project 4 - Map My World
-Welcome to the Mapping and SLAM module.
+Welcome to the Mapping and SLAM module!
 Here, you will learn how the robots build the map of their surrounding environment and perform Simultaneous Localization and Mapping (SLAM).
 As you recall from the previous project, Localization is the task for the robot to estimate its pose given the map of the environment.
 However, in many real circumstances, the map may not be known prior either because the area is unexplored or the surroundings change often and the map may not be up to date.
 That leads us to Mapping, which involves the task of producing the map of the environment given the robot's pose and trajectory.
 But here's the catch - often in practical and real world problems, you neither have a map nor know the robot's pose.
 This is when SLAM comes to the rescue!

 With limited access only to robot's own movement (odometry) data and sensor measurements, the robot must build the map of its environment while simultaneously localizing itself relative to the map.
 Although robot mapping sounds similar to localization, it assumes an old path and estimates the configuration of the environment as opposed to a given known map and estimating the environment, as we saw in the previous localization project.
 While the robot's pose has a finite-dimensional space, namely x and y coordinates and orientation angle theta, the map generally lies in a continuous space and as a result, there are infinitely many variables to describe it.
 Along with uncertainty in the perception using sensors and the nature of the configuration space, mapping becomes a very challenging task.
 Here, you will be introduced to the **Occupancy Grid Mapping**.